 Ultrasound technology allows us to obtain dimensional views and images of the heart and lungs and all internal abdominal structures.
 This non-invasive procedure is the standard for diagnosis for most whole heart diseases.
 It can also help identify most problems and changes involving the liver, kidneys, bladder, pancreas, and intestines.
-A board certified specialist preforms ultrasounds at our facility as an out patient procedure.
-Dr. Marks will consult and review all the patients’ results with their owner.
+A board certified specialist performs ultrasounds at our facility as an out patient procedure.
+They will consult and review all the patients’ results with their owner.

 We work closely with a network of specialists when necessary.
-Often these specialists visit our facility, and perform examinations and proceedures in our clinic.
-Alternatively, patients are referred to these individuals within a network of neighboring specialty veterinary hospitals.
+Patients may be referred to these individuals within a network of neighboring specialty veterinary hospitals.
 Dr. Marks has worked closely and successfully with these doctors for many years.
 During this time Dr. Marks has developed a strong trust and respect for these doctors and their skills.